 You'd like to get e-mail on the go -- and on a wireless phone that's a lot smaller than a BlackBerry.
 You can't quite have your cake and eat it, but if you are willing to forgo some e-mail functions and do e-mail without a keyboard, the latest phones using Microsoft's (MSFT) Windows Mobile Smartphone software could be just the ticket.

-) MPx220, a compact flip-phone available for $320 with a two-year contract from Cingular Wireless.
-The other is the Audiovox (VOXX) Treo.
-Because both phones run Microsoft software, they offer pretty much the same functions.
-The Motorola has a better camera, and the buttons on it are less cramped than on the smaller Audiovox.
-The Motorola also has Bluetooth wireless that can be used for cordless headsets, hands-free attachments for car use, or an external speakerphone.
-Ultimately, the decision between these two phones comes down to whether you prefer a flip or bar design.
+I took a look at two new models.
+One is the Motorola (MOT) MPx220, a compact flip-phone available for $320 with a two-year contract from Cingular Wireless.
+The other is the Audiovox (VOXX) SMT5600 ($199, also from Cingular), a bar-type phone small enough to slide easily into a pocket.

 UNLIKE A TREO, BLACKBERRY, or Pocket PC Phone Edition, the Smartphone is primarily a wireless handset.
 Like the bigger PDA phones, it syncs with Microsoft Outlook, and you can dial numbers directly from the contact list.
 But the Smartphone suffers in its data capabilities.
 The software includes a version of Internet Explorer that, in theory, is a lot more capable than the browsers on most phones.
 But it really works only with pages specially formatted for small displays, and even then, type can be woefully hard to read.

 The usefulness of the e-mail varies with your mail setup and how you plan to use mobile messaging.
 The only mail program on the Smartphone is a version of Outlook.
 When you sync with your desktop, messages in Outlook are copied to your phone and any messages you have written on the phone are sent.
 Some corporate mail systems based on Microsoft Exchange can send messages as well as contact and calendar updates over the air.